olethalai/challenges/apns-cli/README.md

 `--newsstand` will set the `content-available` attribute to `1` if specified.

+`--payload` will print the payload of the notification to the terminal just before it is sent.

 You can change the environment to Production (rather than Development) using:

 	$ pushit push device_name -b 1 --environment :production